Transparent Language

 While the various exercises will teach you to read, write, understand and speak various words and phrases in your target language, the grammar and the structure of the language is ignored almost entirely or is only included seemingly as an afterthought.

-This means that you mostly only learn to say or write words in isolation and so there is very little chance that you’ll actually be able to have much of a conversation after having gone through all the material.
+This means that you only learn to say or write words in isolation.
+There is very little chance that you’ll actually be able to have much of a conversation after having gone through all the material.

 Basically, I found the whole course for each language I tried to amount to an endless exercise in memorizing word lists.